What is a Prima Facie Case of Negligence?

-Lawyers usually like to use Latin words in an effort to feel important.
-But this one is actually one of the more common Latin terms that is a part of the lexicon of most lawyers in Maryland, even those that really do not know the legal defintion of prima facie.
+Lawyers usually like to use Latin words in law to feel important.
+But this one is one of the more common Latin terms that is a part of the lexicon of most lawyers in Maryland, even those that do not know the legal meaning of prima facie.
 A prima facie case presents enough evidence for the plaintiff to win their personal injury case, barring any defenses or additional evidence presented by the defendant that got by that "first sight."

 In 1924, the Maryland Court of Appeals (which is our supreme court) cited Jones' Commentaries on Evidence, to explain what this Latin term means.